NextCenturyCorporation/itm-evaluation-server/README.md

 *NOTE:* the trailing **`s`** in `.../data/%(EVALUATION_TYPE)s/...` is needed for string interpolation to work properly.

 ### Scenario filename convention
-Scenario files must be named in the following format to be read by the server at runtime (without punctuation except the indicated hyphens).
+Scenario files should be named in the following format (without punctuation except the indicated hyphens).
-This is the same convention used in the metrics evaluation:
+This was the convention used in the (Phase 1) Dry Run evaluation:
 - `<EVALUATION_TYPE>-<ta1name>-[eval|train]-<id>.yaml`
+At runtime, however, the server will look for the filenames as specified by the `*_FILENAMES` configuration variables.

 Please note:
 1. `EVALUATION_TYPE` is the value of the configuration variable defined in `config.ini`;
-2. `ta1name` is either `soartech` or `adept`;
+2. `ta1name` is one of the values from the `ALL_TA1_NAMES` configuration variable;
 3. Use `eval` for evaluation scenarios and `train` for training scenarios; and
 4. The `id` should be derived from the scenario ID in the YAML file, although it isn't required, e.g., `qol`, `MJ2`, `urban`, etc.